MaterializeInc/materialize/doc/user/content/manage/blue-green.md

     COMMIT;
     ```

+    {{< note >}}This transaction may fail to commit if the objects are concurrently modified by a separate session.
+If this occurs you should re-run the transaction.{{</ note >}}

-1. Now that changes are running in `prod` and the legacy version is in
+4. Now that changes are running in `prod` and the legacy version is in
 `prod_deploy`, you can drop the prod_deploy compute objects and schema.
     ```sql
     DROP CLUSTER prod_deploy CASCADE;